Want to lead others? What to learn about outdoor adventure leadership? Want to have the best job on campus? You are in the right place.

 Where does SOLE take place?

-SOLE happens a little bit on campus and but most of it is in the wilderness.
+SOLE happens a little bit on campus, but most of it is in the wilderness.

 Weekend technical training trips are on the rivers, cliffs, and trails throughout Tennessee.

-On one weekend learn to climb at the Foster Falls State Park; another weekend camp and paddleboard the mountain coves of Norris Lake, or kayak the class II rapids the Tuckasegee River.
-Backpack along towering sandstone cliffs of the Big South Fork.
+On one weekend learn to climb at the Foster Falls State Park; another weekend camp and paddleboard the mountain coves of Norris Lake, or kayak the class II rapids of the Tuckasegee River.
+Backpack in the mountains of the Great Smoky Mountains National Park.

 As a SOLE student, you will work with the professional staff and current student trip leaders to plan 1 of the 4 weekend courses.